Northern Nevada Eviction Laws

 3. The violation committed isn’t enough to warrant an eviction.

 Not all lease violations are of the same severity, and some are more serious than others.
-There are some violations that you, as the landlord, must give your tenant an opportunity to fix, if possible.
+There are some lease violations that you, as the landlord, must give your tenant an opportunity to fix, if possible.
 If any of this supposed unlawful business is brought to light during the eviction hearing, your case could be thrown out.
 Examples include parking in an unauthorized space or having pets when they are prohibited, or missing a single rent payment by a few days.

 4. Your rental unit was uninhabitable.